Biden’s pause on oil cause for big concern in New Mexico

 In New Mexico, activists have been pushing to stop drilling outside the boundaries of Chaco Culture National Historical Park, saying there are culturally significant areas that could be damaged by unchecked development.
 The fight has spanned both Democrat and Republican presidential administrations.

-A coalition of groups on Thursday amended an ongoing federal lawsuit, seeking to overturn the sale of 42 leases that cover nearly 70 square miles (181 square kiometers) of public land in the area.
+A coalition of groups on Thursday amended an ongoing lawsuit, seeking to overturn the sale of 42 leases that cover nearly 70 square miles (181 square kiometers) in the area.
 The groups argue that the U.S. Bureau of Land Management rushed public comment on the leases.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.